pbruss/dataviz-project-template-proposal/README.md

 This is an extension of the first sketch.
 It introduces categorical groupings by restaurant name.
 The goal of this sketch is to address the question - are there any patterns that can be observed by food served at specific restaurants with regard to the sodium and cholesterol?
 Interactions also include hovering and zooming.

 ## First Iteration Prototypes
-I’ve created a [proof of concept visualization](https://vizhub.com/pbruss/cs573-final-project) of this data.
+I’ve created a [Cholesterol vs Sodium proof of concept visualization](https://vizhub.com/pbruss/cs573-final-project) of this data.

 ![Prototype View](https://github.com/pbruss/dataviz-project-template-proposal/blob/master/prototype.png?raw=true)